 - The site where the accident occurred must be in or contain an unsafe condition.

-- The unsafe condition caused an injury or damages.
+- The unsafe condition caused an injury or damage.

 - The property owners knew of the unsafe condition or should have known.